papaeye/emacs-markdown-hub/README.md

 ## Usage

+(Pull the Docker image of Markdown Hub in advance: `docker pull papaeye/markdown-hub`)

 1. Open a Markdown file.
 2. Run `M-x markdown-hub-browse` to open the Markdown Hub preview page.
-It pulls the Docker image of Markdown Hub and starts the container.
+It starts the Docker container of Markdown Hub if it is not running.
 3. Run `M-x markdown-hub-mode` to enable Markdown-Hub mode in the Markdown buffer.
 Now you can experience live Markdown preview in the Markdown Hub preview page.

 To use with boot2docker, add the following code into your .emacs: